mdrahmed/cheatsheets/CPS-Tracker/README.md

 3. Fake sensor attack on VGR - similar to Fake alarm attack
    Sol: We don't see the nfc read, write and type of data

-We don't anything similar to the unlock door attack.
+We don't have anything similar to the unlock door attack.
 But we have similar attack

 ## APT attacks
 An Advanced Persistent Threat (APT) attack refers to a prolonged, targeted cyber attack that is carried out by a sophisticated adversary with specific objectives. **APT attacks typically involve a combination of various techniques and tools to gain unauthorized access, maintain persistence, and exfiltrate sensitive data over an extended period of time.**